Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 9. JUMP TO RECIPE

 I don’t think a potato dish could get any richer or decadent than these crack potatoes.
-Hash browns are combined with all kinds of goodness including creamy soup, ranch flavors, crispy bacon and melty cheese for this addictive and irresistible dish.
+Hash browns are combined with all kinds of tasty ingredients, including creamy soup, ranch flavors, crispy bacon, and melty cheese, for this addictive and irresistible dish.

 close up shot of Crack Potatoes garnished with parsley in a baking dish